LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Elf.md

 ## Spawning

-Rivendell Elves can spawn any time of the day, only within the Rivendell or Rivendell Hills biomes.
+Rivendell Elves can spawn any time of the day, within the Rivendell or Rivendell Hills biomes, and rarely in the Tower Hills.

 ## Behavior